-For most developers, the Java compiler is an unobtrusive command-line tool to invoke when you want to turn Java source code into class files.
-The Java Compiler API, JSR 199, opens up the Java compiler to programmatic interaction as well.
-Artima spoke with spec lead Peter von der Ahé about what programmatic compiler access means for developers.
+javac, as an unobtrusive command-line tool to invoke when you want to turn Java source code into class files.
+The Java Compiler API, JSR 199, released in final form last December, opens up the Java compiler to programmatic interaction as well.
+Artima spoke with JSR 199 spec lead and Sun engineer Peter von der Ahé about what programmatic compiler access means for developers.

-by Bill Venners with Frank Sommers, March 1, 2007, 7 comments
+by Bill Venners with Frank Sommers, March 1, 2007

 Among the most significant new JDK 6 features are improvements to Swing and related client-side Java APIs.
 In this interview with Artima, Sun Java Client Group architect Chet Haase discusses how performance gains, new APIs, and closer integration with the native desktop help developers write more appealing and better performing Swing applications.